Overcoming Bedroom Boredom: Fresh Techniques Couples Are Trying This Year!

 Start with a simple scenario: vacation fling, secret rendezvous, a shared fantasy.

-Keep it fun—no pressure for literary genius!
+Keep it fun!
+No pressure for literary genius!

 It’s such a sweet, low-stakes way to share your desires.